Higher Laminations and Affine Buildings: Laminations for the space

 Let us denote by the edge function corresponding to where the sequence of vectors $v_1, \dots, v_m$ gives the flag $F_a$ and the sequence of vectors $w_1, \dots, w_m$ gives the flag $F_{a+1}$.
 Let $f_{i,m-i}^t$ be the corresponding tropical function given by the negative valuation of $f_{i,m-i}$.
 Recall that

 Now we want to construct a flag $F$ that will map down to the point $y$ in the affine building.
 Note that Let We will construct $F$ by stipulating that

 One sees that by construction, $F_a, F, F_{a+1}$ is a postive configuration in $G/U^-(\cK)$.
 Moreover, it maps to an actual configuration of points in the affine Grassmanian, not merely a virtual one.
-Consider the triple of flags If we show that this gives an actual configuration, then because $d(y,p_a)$ and $d(y,p_{a+1})$ are positive coweights, $F_a, F, F_{a+1}$ will also be an actual configuration.
-But one can calculate that the functions all have valuation $0$.
-This means that that we may choose the flags to be generated by vectors of valuation $0$ (an explicit formula is given in section 9 of \cite{FG1}).
-Let the $\cO$-module spanned by these vectors give the corresponding points $x_a, x, x_{a+1}$ in the affine Grassmanian.
-Then $f_{ijk}^t(x_a, x, x_{a+1})$ can't be any larger than $0$, so is a good lift of $x_a, x, x_{a+1}$.
-Thus $x_a, x, x_{a+1}$, and correspondingly $p_a, y, p_{a+1}$ is a positive configuration of points.
+Consider the triple of flags If we show that this gives an actual configuration in the building, then because $d(y,p_a)$ and $d(y,p_{a+1})$ are positive coweights, $p_a, y, p_{a+1}$ will also be an actual configuration.

+But one can calculate that the functions all have valuation $0$; $F$ was essentially constructed so that this would be the case.
+This means that that we may choose the flags $F_a \cdot -d(y,p_a), F, F_{a+1} \cdot -d(y,p_{a+1})$ to be generated by vectors of valuation $0$: an explicit formula is given in section 9 of \cite{FG1} for the sets of vectors generating three flags in terms of the functions $f_{ijk}$.
+These three sets of vectors will span the standard $\cO$-module consisting of all vectors with valuation greater than or equal to $0$.
+Thus, the flags $F_a \cdot -d(y,p_a), F, F_{a+1} \cdot -d(y,p_{a+1})$ are associated to points $\tilde{x}_a, x, \tilde{x}_{a+1}$ in the affine Grassmanian which all coincide.

+Then $f_{ijk}^t(x_a, x, x_{a+1})$ is exactly $0$, so and therefore the vectors that generated $\tilde{x}_a, x, \tilde{x}_{a+1}$ gave a good lift of Thus $\tilde{x}_a, x, \tilde{x}_{a+1}$ is a positive configuration of points in the affine Grassmanian.
+Therefore, because $d(y,p_a)$ and $d(y,p_{a+1})$ are positive coweights, will give a positive configuration of points $x_a, x, x_{a+1}$ in the affine Grassmanian, which maps down to a positive configuration of points $p_a, y, p_{a+1}$ in the affine building.
 By Lemma~\ref{independent of triangulation} we may glue to see that is a positive configuration of points in the building.

 \end{proof}

 We now return to a proof the theorem.
 Suppose we have two positive configurations of points $p_1, p_2, \dots, p_n$ and $q_1, q_2, \dots, q_n$ that under some (and hence any) triangulation of an $n$-gon have the same coordinates.
 We wish to show that they are equivalent.